 With cold and flu season well underway, cough drops, tissues, and hot tea have probably become daily staples.
 Chances are your teeth and braces are probably the last things you’re thinking about!
 However, there are some things related to the cold or flu that can affect your oral health.
-Keep reading to learn some tips from Dr. Garrett and Dr. Boyd at Garrett Boyd Orthodontics.
+Keep reading to learn some tips from Dr. Boyd and Dr. Perez-Cisneros at Garrett & Boyd Orthodontics.

 Did you know most cough drops are loaded with sugar?
 Go for sugar for sugar-free cough drops and be sure not to bite down too hard!
 Cough syrup is loaded with sugar too – be sure to rinse your mouth out afterward to keep that sugar off of your teeth!
 Also, stomach acid is hard on teeth, so if you’re throwing up, be sure to brush your teeth afterward.